dawit-design/stream-it/README.md

 - work on CSS to style the page by focusing on flexbox or CSS grid

 #### PostMVP
-- Add more animation and Carousel for local storage movies
-- Add secondary API to render data for different Books that's translated into movies.
-- Add buttons or list to render by their streaming service
 - Use local storage to save favorites

 ## Project Schedule